Applying for a Liquor Licence or Permit

 Wine Store – for wine stores including winery-operated stores, independent wine stores, VQA stores and tourist wine stores

-Special Wine Store – available to eligible grocery stores only, the special wine store licence permits the sale of 100% BC wine on grocery store shelves
+Special Wine Store – available to eligible grocery stores only, the special wine store licence permits the sale of both domestic and imported wine (including cider, mead and sake) on grocery store shelves.

 - Special Event Permit – for individuals and groups holding special events (such as community celebrations, weddings or banquets)